Randomized Block-Coordinate Optimistic Gradient Algorithms for Root-Finding Problems: Introduction.

-\textbf{Motivation and related work.} We are interested in the case when $G$ of \eqref{eq:NE} lives in a high-dimensional space $\R^p$ ($p\gg 1$) such that operating on full dimensional vectors $x$ in $\R^p$ is expensive or even prohibited \revised{(e.g., in large-scale covariance estimation problems)}.
+\textit{Large-scale applications.} We focus on settings where the operator $G$ in \eqref{eq:NE} resides in a high-dimensional space $\R^p$ ($p\gg 1$) making operations on full-dimensional vectors computationally intractable.
 Such models often arise in modern applications of machine learning, statistics, and data science, especially when model parameters are matrices or even tensors \cite{Bottou2018,lan2020first,sra2012optimization}.
-One common approach to tackle these problems is block-coordinate methods (BC), which iteratively update one or a small number of blocks of the model parameters instead of the full vector or matrix of the model parameters.
+One common approach to tackle these problems is block-coordinate methods (BC), which iteratively update one or a small number of block-coordinates instead of the full-dimensional vector or matrix of the model parameters.
 This approach is though very classical \cite{auslender1971methodes,Ortega2000}, it has garnered widespread attention in recent years in optimization, monotone inclusions, and fixed-point problems, see, e.g., \cite{beck2015cyclic,combettes2015stochastic,latafat2019block,Nesterov2012,nesterov2017efficiency,peng2016arock,richtarik2016parallel,wright2015coordinate}.
-Note that deterministic methods for solving both \eqref{eq:NE} and \eqref{eq:FedNI} are well developed under both monotone and certain nonmonotone settings \cite{Bauschke2011,Combettes2005,Davis2015,Facchinei2003,Lions1979,malitsky2015projected,popov1980modification,tseng2000modified}, designing efficient variants of block-coordinate methods for \eqref{eq:NE} and \eqref{eq:FedNI} remains \revised{limited}, especially when the underlying operators are nonmonotone, see \cite{combettes2018asynchronous,combettes2015stochastic,peng2016arock} as a few examples.
-Most existing works focus on special cases of \eqref{eq:NE} and \eqref{eq:FedNI} such as optimization, convex-concave minimax, and supervised learning problems, see e.g., \cite{beck2015cyclic,latafat2019block,nesterov2017efficiency,Nesterov2012,richtarik2016parallel,wright2015coordinate}.
+As a concrete example, \cite{hsieh2013big} illustrated that block-coordinate methods can solve large-scale inverse covariance estimation problems involving millions of variables (i.e. $p$ in a range of $10^{12}$).
+Such a large-scale problem is very hard or prohibited to handle by classical optimization techniques.
+This aspect motivates us to develop block-coordinate methods for \eqref{eq:NE}.